![]() |

 last letter home follow:

-in service with the United States Marine Corps in the United States, Hawaii, and Vietnam (roll mouse over photo).
+In addition to the Navy Commendation Medal, David was the recipient of the following awards during time in service with the United States Marine Corps in the United States, Hawaii, and Vietnam (roll mouse over photo).

 His sister wrote, "He was killed while clearing the outskirts of the south side of the Perfume River.